mxjoly/pwa-webpack-plugin/README.md

 ### publicPath

 The publicPath used for script and link tags.
-By default `"/"`;
+By default `"/"`

 ### emitMetadata

 Used to inject the metadata in your html template file.
+By default `true`

 ### manifest